 Introduction

 This paper will advance three theses: 1) Critical thinking is vital to a strong defense posture; 2) Critical thinking can best be inculcated with skill training: 3) Critical thinking can optimally be implemented with globally accessible computer-aided instruction, especially in the light of current staffing and funding constraints.
 While evidence will be adduced to support all three theses, it is acknowledged that a short paper is not the proper vehicle for an irrefutable proof of any of these theses.
-The support presented will be both from the authors’ personal research and insights arising out of their own military service and from the community at large.
+The support presented will be from both the authors’ personal research and insights arising out of their own military service and from the community at large.

-The paper will begin with the definition of some terms that will be used.
-This will be followed by examples from history emphasizing the necessity for critical thinking of leaders in the past and present.
+The paper will begin with the definition of terms that will be used.
+Examples from history emphasizing the necessity for critical thinking of leaders in the past and present will follow.
 Today’s daunting defense issues mandate redress by leaders equipped with critical thinking skills.
 The authors take the position that this would optimally be a training function.
-The barrier is that the adoption of these concepts is hampered by an already over- tasked and under-funded defense force.
-The advantages of computer aided training will be laid out and several existing and emerging technologies will be high-lighted.
+The barrier is that an already over- tasked and under-funded defense force hampers the adoption of these concepts.
+The advantages of computer-aided training will be laid out and the authors will high-light several existing and emerging technologies.
 There are sections on the vision for implementation of such a system and on the envisioned users’ experience.
 The conclusion will feature the path forward and the effort required for implementation.

 Terminology

-As used in this paper, the term critical thinking will refer to that intellectual process that is characterized by being purposeful, reasoned and goal directed, all the while not being disrupted by emotion, prejudice, or mysticism.
+In this paper, the term critical thinking refers to that intellectual process that is characterized by being purposeful, reasoned, and goal directed, while not being disrupted by emotion, prejudice, or mysticism.
 This process is invoked to solve problems, formulate inferences, calculate likelihoods, and make decisions.
 (Halpern, 1997) Critical thinking encompasses Col. John Boyd’s OODA Loop concept (Coram, 2002), which is analyzed.

 While the dichotomy between the fields of training and education is subject to discussion, it is the authors’ position that fostering and enhancing critical thinking is most amenable to training.
 That may be at odds with the notion that is suggested by the focus on the differing types of education thought to achieve these goals, e.g. the use of Socratic methods or constructivist approaches to education.
 The literature seems to support that a directed approach to training a set of steps for critical thinking will result in a more reliable inculcation of these skills in the target group.
 (Lehman & Nisbett, 1990) Naturally, some researchers use different terms for this formal reasoning process.

-Meta-cognition is a high order intellectual process in which one examines one’s own internal thinking processes and uses that knowledge to: plan future mental activity, monitor the efficacy of that approach, and make corrections as appropriate.
+Meta-cognition is a high order intellectual process in which one examines one’s own internal thinking processes and uses that knowledge to plan future mental activity, monitor the efficacy of that approach, and make corrections as appropriate.
 Whether driven by intuitive insight or guided by external training, it allows the practitioner to recognize and improve rational contemplation of future actions.
 (Flavell, 1971) An early approach to using computational technology to enhance meta-cognitive skills was advanced in an earlier paper (Davis, et al., 2010)

 Background of Critical thinking in defense